joshparri/AvancePD/audit.md

 ### Overall impression

 Both Avance apps provide a solid foundation for your MSP role: they structure shifts, logs and learning; encourage healthy work habits; and respect client privacy.
 However, they still lack deep integration with your ticketing and quoting systems and don’t yet provide the on‑site/quote playbooks and first‑check decision trees outlined in your workflow assumptions.
 Addressing these gaps—and ensuring the apps continue to evolve with your role—will make them even more valuable companions in your ICT and library support work.

+To get the most out of your **Avance‑PD** app and turn it into a truly indispensable “work OS,” here are the areas that would give the greatest return if you upgrade or add them:

+1. **Live ticket and call integration.** Right now, you have to manually copy ticket IDs and update statuses.
+Integrating Avance‑PD with HaloPSA (or at least reading ticket queues and statuses) and 3CX call logs would eliminate a lot of context‑switching.
+A simple read‑only view of your active tickets and calls, with quick actions (e.g., “open in Halo,” “mark awaiting invoice”), would keep your workflow in one place.

+2. **Onsite and quote checklists.** The workflow blueprint spells out clear steps for onsite jobs (gear checks, front desk sign‑in, follow‑up emails) and quoting (count devices, gather requirements, take photos, estimate labour, create or update ticket).
+Turning these into interactive checklists or playbooks inside Avance‑PD would help ensure nothing gets missed.

+3. **Issue‑based decision trees and playbooks.** Although Avance‑PD shows repeated issue suggestions, there isn’t a “first‑check” logic tree for common problems like email outages, new user setup or Wi‑Fi issues.
+A quick decision tree or playbook launcher would speed up triage: “Email down → open M365 admin first → check spam filter → verify DNS → …” etc.

+4. **Incident note template integration.** Your Field Notes app is great for recording “what I checked, what I changed, what happened,” but switching between apps adds friction.
+Build an incident note template into the quick‑capture flow so that you can write structured notes and then directly attach them to a work log or export them.

+5. **Follow‑up and task scheduling integration.** The quick‑capture form creates follow‑ups, but reminders live only inside Avance‑PD.
+Linking them with your external task or calendar system (e.g., Google Tasks, Outlook, or a simple .ics export) would ensure follow‑ups aren’t forgotten when you’re outside the app.

+6. **Quoting and invoicing support.** You’ve built a full quoting/invoicing tool for Parris Tech Services.
+Bringing a lightweight version into Avance‑PD (or linking to it) could help with non‑MSA clients where you need to track labour and materials.
+Even a basic quote builder that exports to Halo or your invoicing system would save time.

+7. **Smarter health prompts.** The Health & Outdoors module is already a strong feature.
+Adding context‑aware prompts—e.g., suggesting a “2‑minute reset” after a long call or recommending an outdoor walk when you’ve been on the same ticket for an hour—would make it even more useful.

+8. **Trend analytics and knowledge creation.** The repeated‑issue suggestions hint at converting frequent problems into playbooks or knowledge articles.
+Expanding this feature to show trending categories from your logs (“three printer issues this month—consider creating a printer troubleshooting playbook”) would reinforce continuous improvement.

+9. **Enhanced backup and sync.** The current backup/export is manual.
+If you extend Supabase sync (with proper data boundaries) or add end‑to‑end encryption for backups, you can confidently use Avance‑PD across devices without worrying about data loss.

+10. **UI/UX polish and accessibility.** Finally, ensure the app remains smooth and accessible: optimise page load times, improve mobile responsiveness, and make the quick actions and health buttons easy to reach during busy support calls.

+Focusing on these areas will tighten the feedback loop between your actual work and the app, reduce duplication of effort, and support you through the more complex aspects of MSP work like quoting and onsite jobs—all while preserving the strong privacy‑first approach you’ve built.